learning-zone/javascript-basics/README.md

 ## Q. What is the JavaScript `class` syntax, and how does it map to prototype-based inheritance?

-ES6 `class` syntax is **syntactic sugar** over JavaScript's existing prototype-based inheritance — it does not introduce a new object model.
+ES6 `class` syntax is **syntactic sugar** over JavaScript\'s existing prototype-based inheritance — it does not introduce a new object model.
 Under the hood, a class declaration creates a constructor function and assigns methods to its `.prototype`.
 Understanding this mapping is critical for debugging, performance profiling, and interoperating with pre-ES6 code.

 ```js
 // ES6 class